-In a capital lease, a lessor only finances the Asset, but the ownership rights reside with the lessee.
-A capital lease is also defined as the temporary right entitlement to a user of an asset.
+In a capital lease, a lessor only finances the asset, but the ownership rights reside with the lessee.
+And therefore, another term for a capital lease is finance lease.
 It allows the lessee to record only the interest as expenses.
 This is where the lessee is ready to take up all the obligations of the property under consideration as if he owns it.
 However, due to a shortage of funds, he requests the lessor to finance.
-In turn, the lessee is ready to pay the capital sum + interest over the useful life of the Asset to the lessor in installments/EMIs.
+In turn, the lessee is ready to pay the capital sum + interest over the useful life of the asset to the lessor in installments/EMIs.

-Under ASC 840-25-1, there are four tests to determine whether a lease is a capital lease or an operating lease.
-This assessment and determination need to be performed while signing the lease agreement.
-Those 4 test criteria are:
+Under ASC 840-25-1, there are five tests to determine whether a lease is a capital lease or an operating lease.
+This assessment and determination take place while signing the lease agreement.
+Those 5 test criteria are:

 Lease Term

-The term for which the assets are leased out to the user or lessee of any asset determines if it is a capital lease or an operating lease.
-For a contract to be called a capital lease, the leasing period should cover not less than 75% of the Asset’s useful life.
+The period for which the assets are leased out to the lessee determines if it is a capital lease or an operating lease.
+For a lease to qualify as a capital lease, the leasing period should cover not less than 75% of the asset’s useful life.
 Moreover, this arrangement is not cancellable during this period.
-It means that the lifespan of the Asset to be leased should be higher than its remaining useful life.
+It means that the lifespan of the asset under lease should be higher than its remaining useful life.

 Ownership